 - Ensure you have enough battery! iPhone battery life is poop – so take a powerbank or extender case.
 The main thing that kills the battery is the screen.
 So use your map not the app.

-- You can (in Options & Settings) set the app to display your present location & track.
-For the race – these options will be locked.
-I would suggest you practice with them OFF.
+- You can (in Options & Settings) set the app to display your present location & track for some courses (though this is locked for some) I would suggest you practice with them OFF.
 You can look at your track afterwards in the bath.

 - Turn the volume up LOUD.

-- Practice by setting up your own course (see below)
+- You can practice by setting up your own course (see here)

 When you are ready to go: